apache/flink/docs/dev/table/connect.zh.md

   new Json()
     .failOnMissingField(true)   // optional: flag whether to fail if a field is missing or not, false by default

-    // optional: define the schema explicitly using type information.
-This overrides default
-    // behavior that uses table's schema as format schema.
-    .schema(Type.ROW(...))

-    // or by using a JSON schema which parses to DECIMAL and TIMESTAMP.
-This also overrides default behavior.
+    // deprecated: define the schema explicitly using JSON schema which parses to DECIMAL and TIMESTAMP.
     .jsonSchema(
       "{" +
       "  type: 'object'," +